A compact object with a K type star companion in the solar neighborhood: a wide post common envelope binary with a white dwarf candidate: Data analysis and results

-In addition, we retrieved photometry of the source in {\it Gaia} DR3 ($G$, $G_{\rm BP}$, and $G_{\rm RP}$), 2MASS (J, H and K$_{\rm s}$), SDSS ($u$), WISE (W1 and W2) and {\it TESS} (T), and fit the spectral energy distribution (SED) with the astroARIADNE \footnote{https://github.com/jvines/astroARIADNE} \citep[spectrAl eneRgy dIstribution bAyesian moDel averagiNg fittEr][]{2022MNRAS.513.2719V}.
-The SED fit yields $T_{\rm eff}=4568_{-11}^{+15}$\,K, $R=0.690_{-0.006}^{+0.006}\,R_{\odot}$ by using the extinction value of $A_{\rm v}=0$ derived from three-dimensional dust maps \citep{2019ApJ...887...93G}, where $A_{\rm v}$ is the extinction measured in the V band.
-We find that the source is well fit by a single-star model (See Fig. 3), which suggests that the invisible star of J\,0447 is likely a compact object.
+In addition, we retrieved photometry of the source in Gaia DR3 ($G$, $G_{\rm BP}$, and $G_{\rm RP}$), Two Micron All Sky Survey ({\it J}, {\it H} and {\it K$_{\rm s}$}), Sloan Digital Sky Survey (SDSS; $u$), Wide-field Infrared Survey Explorer (W1 and W2) and TESS (T), and fit the spectral energy distribution (SED) with the spectrAl eneRgy dIstribution bAyesian moDel averagiNg fittEr \citep[astroARIADNE \footnote{https://github.com/jvines/astroARIADNE};][]{2022MNRAS.513.2719V}.
+The SED fit yields $T_{\rm eff}=4568_{-11}^{+15}$\,K, $R=0.690_{-0.006}^{+0.006}\,R_{\odot}$ by using the extinction value of $A_{ v}=0$ derived from three-dimensional dust maps \citep{2019ApJ...887...93G}, where $A_{v}$ is the extinction measured in the $V$ band.
+We find that the source is well fit by a single-star model (see Figure 3), which suggests that the invisible star of J\,0447 is likely a compact object.
 The astroARIADNE code gives a mass of $M_{\rm K}=0.70 \pm 0.04\,\rm M_{\odot}$ using the stellar evolution model (isochrones).
 Based on the mass-luminosity relations from \cite{2019ApJ...871...63M}, we obtain the result that the visible star has a mass of $0.68\pm0.02\,\rm M_{\odot}$, which is consistent with the one from the stellar evolution models.